Skip to Content

 Geologists lick rocks!
 Even more, we were taught to do it during our classes!
 There is a group of similarly-looking white, semi-transparent minerals like quartz, calcite, gypsum, halite (salt), and sylvite, and licking will save us a lot of time to separate halite and sylvite.

-If you are interested in checking out the best books about rocks and minerals identification you can find them by clicking here (Amazon link).
+If you want to check out the best books about rocks and minerals identification, you can find them here (Amazon link).

-Do Geologists Really Lick Rocks?
+Do Geologists Lick Rocks?

 Why Do Geologists Lick Rocks?